flashcordon/big-history/Histoire-système-solaire.md

 - Kepler’s battle with Mars was won in1605, when he finally realized that the orbit of the planet was elliptical and that it moved about the Sun, sweeping out equal areas in equal intervals of time.

+l'astronome William Herschel, à la fin du XVIIIème siècle, avait proposé que les calottes polaires de Mars (figure ci dessous), qui avaient déjà été observées par Cassini au siècle précédent, étaient constituées de neige et de glace.
+- W. Herschel, 1784.
+On the Remarkable Appearances at the Polar Regions of the Planet Mars, the Inclination of Its Axis, the Position of Its Poles, and Its Spheroidical Figure; With a Few Hints Relating to Its Real Diameter and Atmosphere, Philosophical Transactions of the Royal Society of London, 74, 233-273.

 ## Propriétés de Mars